coastalcph/histnorm/datasets/slovene/README.md

 license](https://creativecommons.org/licenses/by-sa/4.0/).

-The original dataset is in one-token-per-line format with added beginning-of-word and end-of-work markers, as well as individual characters separated by spaces.
-To keep in line with the format of the other datasets, the version in this repo "undoes" these preprocessing decisions, but is otherwise identical to it.
+The original dataset is in one-token-per-line format with added beginning-of-word and end-of-word markers, as well as individual characters separated by spaces.
+To keep in line with the format of the other datasets, the version in this repo "undoes" these preprocessing decisions.